gerred/armada/README.md

 These can be different for each environment or put into a common block if they are the same everywhere.
 Settings are per-project.

- * `rolling_deploy_check_interval` => Controls how long armada will wait after seeing a container as up before moving on to the next one.
-This should be slightly longer than your load balancer check interval.
-Value in seconds.
-    Defaults to 5 seconds.
  * `rolling_deploy_wait_time` => The amount of time to wait between unsuccessful health checks before retrying.
 Value in seconds.
-Defaults to 5 seconds.
+Defaults to 1 second.
  * `rolling_deploy_retries` => The number of times to retry a health check on the container once it is running.
-This count multiplied by the `rolling_deployment_wait_time` is the total time armada will wait for an individual container to come up before giving up as a failure.
-Defaults to 24 attempts.
+Defaults to 60

-###Deploy a project to a fleet of Docker servers
+### Deploy a project to a fleet of Docker servers

 This will hard stop, then start containers on all the specified hosts.
 This is not recommended for apps where one endpoint needs to be available at all